OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log1_graphic-pipeline.md

 Why using triangles?
 Because they are the simplest possible surface.
 3 points define a surface (triangle) while two would only define a line (segment).
 Add one more and at best you have a quadrilater, at worse you have some weird volumical shape that is hard to interpret.
 So, if you want to use a surface to define an enclosed volume, triangles are the best building blocks.
 No wonder it's the linga franca in graphic processing!

 So, your geometry is based on triangles.
 On what is based your triangles?
 Well, on *dots* in space.
-Those *dots* have a more formal name: **vertex** (plural: **vetices**).
+Those *dots* have a more formal name: **vertex** (plural: **vertices**).
 All geometry you'll encounter is based on a set of vertices, usually read as a set of triangles.
 You can go simple stuff (a square -two triangles-, a cube -twelve triangles-...) and more complexe and eye appealing forms.

 <img class="ctr" src="./assets/Dolphin_triangle_mesh.png" alt="A 3D mesh">

 So how to move from a barebone 3D mesh to a beatiful texturerd post-processed scene ?